dsohk/rancher-devsecops-workshop/docs/part-4.md

 #### 4. Configure Git Repo

-Before we ahead for configuring the Git Repo, we need to Git URL.
+Before we ahead for configuring the Git Repo, we need to Git Repository URL.

-Follow the instruction below to get to Git URL.
+Follow the instruction below to get to Git Repository URL.

 Open you GitHub.
 You will find your repository on left hand side of the page.
 If you still not able to find, use the search option and specify the repository name `spring-petclinic-helmchart`